snlab/alto-spce/README.md

 karaf@root()> log:tail
 ```

-You could use this command to get the tailing log and if you see `AltoSpceProvider Session Initiated!`, it means that alto-spce has installed successfully.
+You could use this command to get the tailing log.
+If you see **AltoSpceProvider Session Initiated!**,
+it means that alto-spce has been installed successfully.

 ## Usage

 ### Prerequisites

-Please make sure that your have configed **l2switch** correctly.
+Please make sure that your have configured **l2switch** correctly.
 Two .xml files below could be found in `/karaf/target/assembly/etc/opendaylight/karaf`.

 In **54-arphandler.xml**, please set